 The U.S. government’s annual count of births and deaths is among the most basic of demographics, but tracking it is one of my little obsessions.
 I keep annual totals in a spreadsheet and get all gooey inside when I can add another year to the pile.

-In September 2013, for example, the National Center for Health Statistics released data showing the number of births in the U.S. had leveled off after several years of decline.
+In December 2015, for example, the National Center for Health Statistics released data showing that the number of births in the U.S. rose in 2014, the first increase since 2007.
 In my mind, a yearly change like that in a longitudinal data set certainly is worth covering.

 But sometimes these basic demographics — including Census data — reveal even more when we take a long-term view.